 Hyatt offers one co-branded credit card, the Chase-issued World of Hyatt Credit Card.
 It lets you earn 4 points per dollar spent on Hyatt purchases (in addition to the 5 base points you earn as a member) and 2 points per dollar on dining, local transit and commuting, flights purchased directly with airlines, and fitness club/gym memberships.
 All other purchases will net you 1 point per dollar spent.

 The card, which charges a $95 annual fee, also comes with a handful of other perks.
 These include a welcome bonus for new cardholders, one free stay every year at a Category 1-4 property, and the chance to earn a second free night when you spend $15,000 each year.
+New cardholders who apply before Sept.
+30, 2021 will also get two Tier-Qualifying Night Credits for each night they stay from Aug.
+16, 21 through Dec.
+31, 2021.
 You'll also earn Hyatt Discoverist status, which offers more perks when you stay at Hyatt properties (more on that later).

 Other Ways To Earn World of Hyatt Points